GryphusOneSeven/workshopJavaApp/README.md

 javac *.java
 ```

-By doing this, a "SimpleApp.class" file has been generated.
+By doing this, a `SimpleApp.class` file has been generated.
 Basically, this file contains all the data of the original file as well as the compiled code in machine language.
 It's an equivalent to .o or .obj file in C/C++

 (*Java is a heavily object oriented language, so it is expected from an application to contain multiple .class files containing a single class.*)

-To run the program we can use the *java* command followed by a class containing a main function.
+To run the program we can use the `java` command followed by a class containing a main function.

 ```bash
 java SimpleApp